SuperDARN/pydarn/docs/user/BorealisIO.md

 dimension is the record index.

-The restructuring process is fully built into the IO so that if you would like to see the record-by-record data, you can simply return the records attribute of the IO class for any Borealis file.
+The restructuring process is fully built into the IO so that if you would like to see the record-by-record data, you can simply return the record's attribute of the IO class for any Borealis file.
 Similarly, if you would like to see the data in the arrays format, return the arrays attribute.
 This works regardless of how the original file was structured.